Aelius m Ancient Roman

-LEO m German, Dutch, Swedish, Norwegian, Danish, Finnish, English, Croatian, Late Roman
+Leo m German, Dutch, Swedish, Norwegian, Danish, Finnish, Estonian, English, Croatian, Late Roman

 Derived from Latin leo

-, a cognate of LEON
+, a cognate of Leon

 .
 It was popular among early Christians and was the name of 13 popes, including Saint Leo the Great who asserted the dominance of the Roman bishops (the popes) over all others in the 5th century.
 It was also borne by six Byzantine emperors and five Armenian kings.
-Another famous bearer was Leo Tolstoy (1828-1910), a Russian novelist whose works include 'War and Peace
+Another famous bearer was Leo Tolstoy (1828-1910), a Russian novelist whose works include War and Peace

 Leontios m Ancient Greek

 Derived from Greek λέων (leon)

 .
 This was the name of various early saints and martyrs.
 It was also borne by a 7th-century Byzantine emperor.

-LEOPOLD m German, Dutch, English, Slovene, Polish
+Leopold m German, Dutch, English, Czech, Slovak, Slovene, Polish

 Derived from the Germanic elements leud